Spicy Tomato Sauce Recipe

 Rough chop the tomato, peppers and garlic, then set into a large saucepan and heat to medium.

 Add cumin, oregano, parsley and salt/pepper.
 Stir.

-Simmer for 20 minutes, stirring often.
+Simmer for at least 20 minutes, stirring often.

 This is a very chunky, rustic version of my favorite spicy tomato sauce recipe.
 You can simmer it longer to let the flavors develop even more.
 In fact, I encourage you to simmer it for an hour or so.

 Also, if you’d like a smoother sauce, process it in a food processor or blender until you achieve the consistency you desire.
 You can also strain it or run it through a food mill.

 Nice and spicy, my friends!
 I hope you enjoy it!